Women's suffrage in New Zealand: Early campaign

 In both Polynesian society and European aristocracy, women could achieve significant formal political rank through ancestry.
 However, Polynesian and by extension Māori society differed in letting charismatic women have significant direct influence.
 This was limited by the inability of women to speak at some meetings on marae (community houses).
-As a result, some historians see colonialism as a temporary step back for women's rights in New Zealand.
+As a result, historian Barbara Brookes argues that colonialism was a temporary step back for women's rights in New Zealand.

-The New Zealand suffrage movement began in the late 19th century, inspired by similar groups in the British Empire and United States.
+The New Zealand suffrage movement began in the late 19th century, inspired by similar ideologies spreading throughout northern Europe, the British Empire, and the United States.
 The right to vote was largely sought as a way to improve social morality and, by extension, improve women's safety and quality of life.
 Therefore, the suffrage campaigns were intertwined with the prohibition of alcohol movement.
 This was the focus of some resistance, with the movement being often portrayed as puritanical and draconian in the local press.
 This also led to politicians who supported the alcohol industry, like the MP for South Dunedin Henry Fish, opposing women's suffrage.

 In 1869, under a pseudonym, Mary Müller wrote An appeal to the men of New Zealand, the first pamphlet on the issue of women's suffrage to be published in New Zealand.
 In the 1870s, Mary Ann Colclough (Polly Plum) was an active advocate for women's rights in general and women's suffrage.
 John Larkins Cheese Richardson was a keen proponent of women's equality.
 He was responsible for allowing women to enrol at the University of Otago in 1871, and helped to remove other barriers to their entry.
 Some politicians, including John Hall, Robert Stout, Julius Vogel, William Fox and John Ballance, also supported women's suffrage and in 1878, 1879 and 1887 bills extending the vote to women were narrowly defeated in Parliament.